-To stay afloat during a global pandemic and ensure continued growth, you have to adopt the remote work model.
-You have probably already adopted remote work in your company, at least to an extent.
+To stay afloat during a global pandemic and ensure continued growth, you must adopt the remote work model.
+Of course, you have probably already adopted remote work in your company, at least to an extent.
 Still, given the fact that the pandemic is here to stay for the foreseeable future, you will need to keep hiring remote workers in the future as well.
-How long this will last is anyone’s guess, but what’s important for you as the employer is to refine your remote hiring and onboarding for maximum efficiency.
+Anyone’s guess is how long this will last, but what’s important for you as the employer is to refine your remote hiring and onboarding for maximum efficiency.

-To manage remote teams effectively, you first have to hire the right people and onboard them in a productive way.
+To manage remote teams effectively, you first have to hire the right people and onboard them productively.
 Make sure to conduct several online interviews focusing on the employee’s talents, expertise, and personal traits.
 Your goal is to ascertain their skills and knowledge, yes, but also to analyze their social skills, identify their goals and passions, and see if the person is a good fit for the long haul.
-When the time comes to onboard them, be sure to pair them up with a veteran in your company so that they can learn the ropes quickly, but you can also automate the onboarding process.
+Then, when the time comes to onboard them, be sure to pair them up with a veteran in your company so that they can learn the ropes quickly, but you can also automate the onboarding process.

 Employers are looking for certified professionals.

-This is an important trend, regardless of the industry you’re in, because you have an opportunity to bring certified experts into your ranks that are ready to take on broader and more complex roles from the start.
+This is a significant trend, regardless of the industry you’re in because you have an opportunity to bring certified experts into your ranks that are ready to take on broader and more complex roles from the start.
 Keep in mind that these professionals are tougher to get if you don’t have a compelling value proposition as an employer.
 A big takeaway from this trend is to up and diversify your offer as a brand to capture the attention of these high-achieving individuals.

 Employers are relying on automation and AI